 Throughout, you'll be rewarded with plenty of facts and trivia that are guaranteed to shed new light on parts of London you think you know... or do you?

 This is a step-free route suitable for wheelchair users.

-Buckingham Palace, St James's Palace, Horseguards, Admiralty Citadel, Cabinet War Rooms, Big Ben, Westminster Abbey, The Houses of Parliament, Westminster Abbey, The London Eye, St Paul's Cathedral, Nelson's Column, Trafalgar Square.
+Buckingham Palace, St James's Palace, Churchill War Rooms, London's Big Ben, Westminster Abbey, London Eye, St Paul's Cathedral, Nelson's Column, Trafalgar Square

 We'll start outside the South Side exit of Green Park underground station on Piccadilly.

 Take the 'Green Park' or 'Piccadilly (South Side)' exits from Green Park station, on the Jubilee, Piccadilly or Victoria lines.

 Places to stop along the way:

 There are plenty of stops at the start and end, for food, coffee or a bathroom break, but the main section of the tour passes through a less well serviced part of Central London.

 The quieter morning hours are a good time to do this walk, before the workers' lunch and the tourism rush.
 Start around 10am, in time to finish for an early lunch!